Fellowships at the Department of Medicine

 Endocrinology, Diabetes and Metabolism Fellowship

 This fellowship is an ACGME-accredited two-year program that provides fellows with maximum clinical exposure while also providing unparalleled research opportunities in preparation for an independent academic career.
 This follows a three-year internal medicine residency.
 Physicians with exceptional clinical skills who intend to pursue a career in clinical endocrinology also will be considered.
-The program is led by Dr. Susan Samson, who brings seven years of educational experience as the previous associate program director.
-Dr. Sanjay Mediwala is the associate program director and is faculty at the Michael E. DeBakey Veterans Affairs Medical Center.
+The program is led by Dr. Sanjay Mediwala, a faculty member at the Michael E. DeBakey Veterans Affairs Medical Center, who brings six years of educational experience as the previous associate program director.
+Dr. Ruchi Gaba is the associate program director and an attending physician at Baylor St. Luke's Medical Center and the Harris Health System.

 This fellowship is accredited by the ABIM Subspecialties, specializes in the prevention, screening, diagnosis and treatment of digestive tract and liver diseases.
 Our highly sought-after fellowship training program includes outstanding, internationally recognized faculty members and diverse clinical practice in several medical facilities as well as our nationally acclaimed Baylor Liver Health Program.
 We conduct and train fellows in cutting-edge clinical and translational research that advances science and clinical care through our partnerships with the Texas Digestive Disease Center and the Center for Innovations in Quality, Effectiveness and Safety.